Category: Tools

 • Roll20.
 I’ve gone off this site a bit.
 I do love the ability to upload (or draw) maps in the online tool, apply a Fog of War, and log the players into a second computer for the player map.
 But without at least two proper computers, this just isn’t working for me.
 I can run the virtual table from my laptop just fine, but the app version of the site is limited.
 I want this tool to work, but I just don’t know if it will do it for me.

-• Mapgen4.
-I used this to generate the world map for the campaign.
-I love the style it renders the maps and even though I’ve now got the map I want to use, I could happily sit for ages randomly generating new maps just to look at them.
+• Mapgen4: I used this to generate the campaign’s world map.
+I love the style in which it renders the maps, and even though I’ve now got the map I want to use, I could happily sit for ages randomly generating new maps just to look at them.